tsurdilo/temporal-patient-onboarding/README.md

 performed its compensation (in this demo it is just printing out a message, but irl it could be doing much much more).

 You will see a "no" in the onboarded patients "Onboarded" table column.

+## 3. Simulating Temporal workflow replay

+For this scenario make sure our app and services are running.
+Start onboarding another patient through the UI and submit the form.
+Shortly after, before the workflow completes, shut down the Temporal service.

+You will see that the popup messages on the UI will stop maybe after the first or second popup, depending where during the workflow execution you shut down the service.

+Now start the Temporal service back up.
+When it comes back up watch the application UI and the Temporal Web UI.
+You will see that Temporal has recovered our workflow, has replayed it to the point of failure (where we shut down the Temporal service) and is contuing its execution at that point.

+In the Temporal UI you should see that our onboarding workflow is back to the "Running" status and that in our application UI the popup messages resume for the remaining activity executions and that our patient onboarding finishes.

 Hope you have fun running this demo! :)